Skip to main content

 January 14, 2019

-Updated: June 20, 2024
+Updated: June 9, 2026

-What is Caseflow?
+What Is Caseflow?

-Caseflow is a suite of web-based tools designed to replace the 1980s-era Veterans Appeals Control and Locator System (VACOLS), which VA presently uses to handle appeals.
+Caseflow is a suite of web-based tools designed to replace the Veterans Appeals Control and Locator System (VACOLS).
 The development of Caseflow is consistent with VA’s focus on modernizing the appeals process.
-By creating a better, more efficient process for handling and deciding appeals using modern technology, VA hopes to reduce preventable errors and avoidable delays caused by the current disorganized, manual processing.
-As new Caseflow functions are installed, corresponding functions in VACOLS are turned off.
-Each component of Caseflow is evaluated to determine whether it serves its goal to “empower employees with technology to increase timely, accurate appeals decisions and improve the veteran experience”.
-There are currently nine Caseflow applications in varying stages of viability:
+By having a better, more efficient process for handling and deciding appeals using modern technology, VA hopes to reduce preventable errors and delays.

-• Caseflow Certification.
-Improves data accuracy in the transfer of appeals between jurisdictions.
+• Caseflow Certification—Improves data accuracy in the transfer of appeals between jurisdictions.

-• eFolder Express.
-Enables a one-click download of a veteran’s eFolder; used to download more than 800,000 documents per month.
+• eFolder Express—Enables a one-click download of a veteran’s eFolder; used to download more than 800,000 documents per month.

-• Caseflow Dispatch.
-Facilitates the transfer of Board of Veterans’ Appeals (BVA) decisions to the Agency of Original Jurisdiction that is required to process them.
+• Caseflow Dispatch—Facilitates the transfer of Board of Veterans’ Appeals (BVA) decisions to the Agency of Original Jurisdiction that is required to process them.

-• Caseflow Intake.
-Serves as a front door for all VA reviews under Appeals Reform, and allows VA to track appeals across disparate systems within multiple administrations.
+• Caseflow Intake—Serves as a front door for all VA reviews under Appeals Reform, and allows VA to track appeals across disparate systems within multiple administrations.

-• Caseflow Reader.
-Makes BVA attorney and judge review of the thousands of documents in veterans’ eFolders faster and more complete.
+• Caseflow Reader—Makes BVA attorney and judge review of the thousands of documents in veterans’ eFolders faster and more complete.

-• Caseflow Hearing Schedule.
-Manages the scheduling of video and in-person hearings across multiple BVA dockets.
+• Caseflow Hearing Schedule—Manages the scheduling of video and in-person hearings across multiple BVA dockets.

 VA Submits Request for Information Regarding Caseflow